 Note: There may be more recent versions of the patches listed installed on the system.
-If a listed patch is not installed, then determine whether a more recent version is installed before installing the version listed.
+If a listed patch is not installed, then determine if a more recent version is installed before installing the version listed.
 The installer will check for superseding patches.
+Contact your operating system vendor for information on patches that supersede the ones listed in the table below.